|Announced on||Removal on|

 What do Zendesk Sell customers need to do?

-If you have a Zendesk Sell account with any of the Microsoft Office 365 integrations enabled, each account user needs to reauthorize from basic authentication to modern authentication using their own Microsoft account.
+If you have a Zendesk Sell account with any of the Microsoft 365 integrations enabled, each account user needs to reauthorize from basic authentication to modern authentication using their own Microsoft account.